MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_00_configure_github_dev_kit_lab.md

     If the command fails or LocalDB is not installed, use the following steps to install SQL Server 2019 LocalDB.
 Otherwise, skip to the "Install the GitHub Spec Kit tools and resources" section.

-1. To download the SQL Server 2019 Express edition installer file, open the following link in a browser: (SQL Server 2019 Express download)[https://go.microsoft.com/fwlink/?LinkID=866658]
+1. To download the SQL Server 2019 Express edition installer file, open the following link in a browser: <a href="https://go.microsoft.com/fwlink/?LinkID=866658" target="_blank">SQL Server 2019 Express download</a>

 1. After the download is complete, open the SQL Server 2019 installer file (for example, **SQL2019-SSEI-Expr.exe**).